rust-lang/reference/src/expressions/match-expr.md

 }
 ```

-Finally, match patterns can accept *pattern guards* to further refine the
+Finally, match arms can accept *pattern guards* to further refine the
 criteria for matching a case.
 Pattern guards appear after the pattern and
 consist of a bool-typed expression following the `if` keyword.
 A pattern guard
 may refer to the variables bound within the pattern they follow.

+When the pattern matches successfully, the pattern guard expression is executed.
+If the expression is truthy, the pattern is successfully matched against.
+Otherwise, the next pattern, including other matches with the `|` operator in
+the same arm, is tested.

 ```rust
 # let maybe_digit = Some(0);